How Many Hours Of Sleep To Recover After Training Is Ideal?

 The sympathetic nervous system and the parasympathetic nervous system are the two branches of the autonomic nervous system.

 The sympathetic nervous system is associated with the “fight or flight response” and is activated in times of stress.
+As such, activation of the sympathetic nervous system increases heart rate, blood pressure, respiration rate, etc.

-The counterpart is the parasympathetic nervous system, which is often referred to as the “rest and digest nervous system” because it calms the body and is activated during rest and recovery.
+The counterpart to the sympathetic nervous system is the parasympathetic nervous system, often referred to as the “rest and digest nervous system” because it calms the body and is activated during rest and recovery.

-Sleep deprivation can also increase the production of pro-inflammatory cytokines and decrease the immune response.
+Sleep deprivation can also increase the production of pro-inflammatory cytokines4Zhang, J.-M., & An, J. (2007).
+Cytokines, Inflammation, and Pain.
+International Anesthesiology Clinics45(2), 27–37. https://doi.org/10.1097/AIA.0b013e318034194e and decrease the immune response.

 People doing deadlifts.

-Given the effects of sleep deprivation on the body and brain, there are risks associated with strength training without getting enough sleep.
+Given the effects of sleep deprivation on the body and brain, there are risks associated with training without getting enough sleep.

 The biggest concern is the potential increase in the risk of injury or illness.